KeepPunching/DRLND-P1-Navigation/Report.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 Details of learning algorithm are as follows:

 1) An implementation of Deep Q-Network has been created.
 Fully connected feedforward network is used as a function approximator to estimate
 Q-value function.
 The neural network contains fully connected input, output and one hidden layer (called local network).
 2) A memory buffer is used to save the experience tuple of agent (state,action,reward, next state).
 3) A copy of the neural network is maintained (called target network) which provides target Q values to learn for local network at every timestep.
 4) Every few iterations target network is updated with a copy of the local network weights.
 A parameter tau is used  to decide the fraction of local network parameter copied on to target network parameters.
 5) The agent follows an epsilon greedy action selection policy, which means action is selected using Q values from local network with a probability of 1 - epsilon and selected randomly with a probability of epsilon.
 6) epsilon value is decayed every time step to change the exploration-exploitation balance of the algorithm.
 Higher the epsilon value, more is the exploration and vice versa.
 7) Agent's experience tuple (state, action, reward, next state) is saved in the memory buffer.
-7) local network is trained every time step.
-A sample batch
+8) local network is trained at every time step.
+A minibatch of experiences is sampled randomly at every time step from memory buffer and local network weights are updated using gradient descent.
+9) Each simulation is episodic.
+Envirnonment is considered solved when average score achieved by agent over last 100 iterations goes beyond a certain threshold.

+Future Outlook:
+1) Experience samples from memory buffer are chosen at random.
+Selection criterion can be made based on the number of times an experience has already been chosen (by keeping a track of count).
+This should help neural network generalize over the state space.
+2) The agent can keep a representation of explored area in some form.
+Action selection can be guided by such a representation so that exploration of the algorithm increases.